-Abstract should occupy page 2 of the manuscript and written in one paragraph not to exceed 300 words.
+The abstract should occupy page 2 of the manuscript and be written in one paragraph not to exceed 300 words.
 It should summarize the background and scope of the work, the principal results, and note the implications of these results or main conclusions.
 References and acronyms should be avoided.
 Since the abstract will be published separately by indexing services, it should concisely capture the basic content of the paper and be understandable without the text.

-An Introduction should describe the paper’s background and provide the rationale for the present study.
+The introduction should describe the paper’s background and provide the rationale for the present study.
 Cite only those references that will provide the most relevant background rather than an exhaustive review of the topic.

 Methods should be described concisely and clearly to allow experiments to be repeated.
 For commonly used methods, a simple reference is sufficient.
 Avoid references that are not readily accessible.

-In Results, present data in only one of the following: text, table, or figure.
+In results, present data in only one of the following: text, table, or figure.
 Results should preferably have no more than five illustrations (tables and/or figures).
 Do not use tables or figures to present data that can be more concisely stated in the text.
 Mathematical equations and relations should be numbered in the following manner: